viam-modules/texas-instruments/README.md

   }
 ```

-### Next Steps
+## Next Steps
-- To test your power sensor, expand the **TEST** section of its configuration pane or go to the [**CONTROL** tab](https://docs.viam.com/fleet/control/).
+- To test your board or power sensor, expand the **TEST** section of its configuration pane or go to the [**CONTROL** tab](https://docs.viam.com/fleet/control/).
-- To write code against your power sensor, use one of the [available SDKs](https://docs.viam.com/sdks/).
+- To write code against your board or power sensor, use one of the [available SDKs](https://docs.viam.com/sdks/).
-- To view examples using a power sensor component, explore [these tutorials](https://docs.viam.com/tutorials/).
+- To view examples using a board or power sensor component, explore [these tutorials](https://docs.viam.com/tutorials/).